 When a user or administrator inserts a smart card into a smart card reader, the user certificates on the smart card are copied to the local certificate store on the client system if the client operating system is Windows.
 The certificates in the local certificate store are available to all of the applications running on the client computer, including Horizon Client.

-If your environment uses an Access Point appliance for secure external access, you must configure the Access Point appliance to support the smart card user name hints feature.
-The smart card user name hints feature is supported only with Access Point 2.7.2 and later.
-For information about enabling the smart card user name hints feature in Access Point, see the Deploying and Configuring Access Point document.
+If your environment uses a Unified Access Gateway appliance for secure external access, you must configure the Unified Access Gateway appliance to support the smart card user name hints feature.
+The smart card user name hints feature is supported only with Unified Access Gateway version 2.7.2 and later.
+For information about enabling the smart card user name hints feature in Access Point, see the Deploying and Configuring Unified Access Gateway document.

 Display protocol switching is not supported with smart card authentication in Horizon Client.
 To change display protocols after authenticating with a smart card in Horizon Client, a user must log off and log on again.